g-allison/MyRecipes/README.md

      * User is able to generate a weekly menu
      * User is able to generate a weekly shopping list
      * App tracks calories of recipes and user is able to designate a meal plan budget for the week
-     * App tracks price of ingrediants and user is able to designate a meal plan budget for the week
+     * App tracks price of ingredients and user is able to designate a meal plan budget for the week
      * User can scan a preexisting recipe and have the app auto fill into a recipe card
  * Pantry
      * Track items in a user's pantry